Jaseci-Labs/inr-codelabs/README.md

 Enter username and password of superuser created above.
 If login successful, a token should be generated.
 We'll refer to this as ***my_token***.

-After logging in, we'll need to load the jac_nlp module
+After logging in, we'll need to load the modules:

 `actions load module jac_nlp.t5_sum`